hunter-teacher-cert/work_csci70900-Mamudu/meth1_sedc71900/03_Portfolio/Lesson1/LessonPlan.md

 using a count variable to run a loop a specific number of times, and using user input.

 # Learning Objectives:
-The students will:

-Be able to end while loops using count variables and user input
+Students will be able to end while loops using count variables and user input

-Be able to state when to use them.
+Students will be able to state when to use them.

 # Components: 45 minutes
 Lesson Warm Up/Do Now (5 minutes)